codechitti216/codechitti216.github.io/content/garden/Not_paying_attention.md

 # Where is attention usually used?

-In most of the architectures, attention is usually used after the feature extraction after the encoder to make the features rich or in the decoder to understand the output at a more deeper level.
+In most architectures, attention mechanisms are typically applied after feature extraction by the encoder to enrich the feature representations or within the decoder to gain a deeper understanding of the output sequence.

-Chris Evert, one of the most successful tennis legends of all time said.. *"“To me, consistency is the essence of tennis technique.
-It’s not about hitting winners—it’s about making fewer mistakes.”"*
+Christine Marie Evert, one of tennis’s all-time legends, once said: “To me, consistency is the essence of tennis technique.
+It’s not about hitting winners... it’s about making fewer mistakes.”

-But in reality, a person performs the best when his entire focus is completely on avoiding the errors..
+This insight reflects how peak performance often comes from focusing intensely on minimizing errors rather than solely maximizing success.

-I hypothesis that adding a small attention layer at the loss calculation would be a really helpful to the training process and will make it more fast, effective and efficient
+Inspired by this, I hypothesize that incorporating a small attention layer directly into the loss calculation stage could significantly improve the training process—making it faster, more effective, and more efficient.

-This is still a hunch..
-I need to work on this.. formulate it, design the experimental setup..
+This is still a working hypothesis.
+I plan to formalize this idea, design a rigorous experimental setup, and explore its potential.